Muweilah: Trade

-Enabled by the domestication of the camel in the region, thought to have taken place around 1,000 BC, Muweilah's trade included the manufacture of copper goods, with "extensive casting spillage from the manufacture of copper items found throughout the site".
+Enabled by the domestication of the camel in the region, thought to have taken place around 1,000 BC, Muweilah's trade included the manufacture of copper goods, with extensive slag from the manufacture of copper items found throughout the site.
 A terracotta camel found during early digs stands as the most complete find of its kind and facsimiles of the piece currently decorate the gateway to the Sharjah Archaeological Museum.
 Other finds from the site include items imported from Iran, Iraq and Yemen and indicate extensive trading links.
 Muweilah is relatively unique in its early and extensive adoption of iron goods, thought to have been imported from Iran.
 Hundreds of grinding stones indicate the consumption of both barley and wheat.
 Although now some 15 km inland today, it is thought that in its heyday, Muweilah would have been located on a khor or creek.

 Bio-archaeological analysis of remains has uncovered important information on subsistence strategies at Muweilah, largely linked to the role played by the domestication of the camel, with marine resources supplementing subsistence based on animal husbandry.
 The settlement at Muweilah is thought to have flourished through trade with inland settlements such as Masafi that made use of falaj irrigation to build agricultural resources.

+There are also clear signs of a snake cult found at Muweilah, as in many other Iron Age sites across the Emirates.